 I’ll tell you the plot twist now, instead of saving it for the end: Matthew is severely mentally ill.

 When Sheep first contacted the police over a year ago, they told her Matthew had been in and out of prison and mental institutions for stalking and theft.
 She learned there were other victims.
 We don’t know if he’s physically violent, but we do know he enjoys psychologically tormenting people, trying to make them feel afraid and isolated.

 I’m not sure where he’ll go next.
 I imagine he doesn’t have much money.
 He probably cannot hold down a job with his mental illness.
 But he’s smart enough to play on people’s sympathies and goodwill.
 How far will he go to get what he wants?

 While I’m furious at Matthew for causing all this pain to my friends and community, part of me feels sorry for him.
 He’ll never know what it’s like to connect with others on a deeper level.
 He may never lead a happy life.

 It makes me sad and frustrated that there is no good solution.
 Our system is not set up to deal with his problems.
 In the end, we can only protect our own communities from the damage he causes.

 Let’s make it harder for Matthew to infiltrate our communities and hurt people.

 It’s not much, but if you’ve gotten this far, please consider doing the following:

 - Block Matthew’s accounts on social media.
-Facebook: Account 1, Account 2, Account 3 (new account added).
+Facebook: Account 1, Account 2, Account 3, Account 4 (new account added).
 LinkedIn: Account 1.
 Twitter: Account 1, Account 2.
-Youtube Account 1 (new account added).
+Youtube Account 1.
 If you find any new accounts he has opened, please contact me and I’ll update this post.

 - Share this post and Sheep’s post on social media, and ask your friends to do the same.